Shop By Vehicle

 -

-Front & Rear RCA → to the 4-channel amp under the driver seat.
+RCA's from PAC → routed to the 5-channel amp under the driver seat.

 -